substrait-io/substrait/site/docs/expressions/field_references.md

-## Discussion Points
+???+ question "Discussion Points"

     * Should we support column reordering/positioning using a masked complex expression?
 (Right now, you can only mask things out.)